winstonDeGreef/Mechanica/content/ChX4_VelotransDoppler.md

 How can we relate the wavelength of electro-magnetic radiation to temperature?

 Matter emits electro-magnetic radiation depending on its temperature.
-This relation is given by <a href="https://en.wikipedia.org/wiki/Planck%27s_law">Planck's law</a> with which quantum mechanics started in 1900 as he considered *black body radiation*.
+This relation is given by [Planck's law](https://en.wikipedia.org/wiki/Planck%27s_law) with which quantum mechanics started in 1900 as he considered *black body radiation*.
 The emitted spectral density per solid angle depends on the thermal energy $kT$ and is given by

 $$
 	u(\lambda, T) = \frac{2hc}{\lambda^5}\frac{1}{e^{hc/\lambda kT}-1}